 Gone are the days of the generic market stall.
 While the delicious aromas of your food may be enough to lure in customers, an eye-catching stall won’t hurt.
 The precise type of stall you have will depend on the pitches you have managed to secure.
 Some might be happy to have you run your business from out of a van, others may not have room, consider how far your budget will stretch and if your chosen stall can adapt to the various pitch locations you’ll be visiting.

-For a lot of food stalls, a few pop-up tables and collapsible gazebo is the best place to start, so money can go into the things that matter – cookware and ingredients.
-Once you’ve secured a successful schedule of engagements and are running steadily, you can consider upgrading to something on wheels.
+For a lot of food stalls, a few pop-up tables and a collapsible gazebo is enough.
+That allows more freedom to invest in other essentials like cookware and ingredients.
+Once you’ve secured a successful schedule of engagements and are running steadily, you might consider upgrading to something on wheels.

 So, you have your stall, you have your pitch, let’s talk branding.
 Branding isn’t just about the logo you choose to put on your business cards, it starts with your stall – if you’ve ever walked around a modern food market you’ll realise how high the bar for stall design can sometimes be.
 At the very least you’ll need a nameplate with your business name, you’ll want this easy to see and, preferably, easy to remember, as your name is all customers will have to go on when you have no permanent location.
 Feel free to decorate it with lights and colours, anything you feel best reflects your identity as a brand.